 Engaging the Department of State and other Federal agencies regarding security, public health, trade promotion, and other programs executed at the State or municipal government level.

 Advising State and municipal government officials regarding questions of global affairs, foreign policy, cooperative agreements, and public diplomacy.

 Any other duties requested by State and municipal governments and approved by the Office.

 Report and briefing

-Not later than one year after the date of the enactment of this subsection, the Ambassador shall submit to the Committee on Foreign Affairs of the House of Representatives and the Committee on Foreign Relations of the Senate a report that includes information relating to the following:
+Not later than one year after the date of the enactment of this subsection, the head of the Office shall submit to the Committee on Foreign Affairs of the House of Representatives and the Committee on Foreign Relations of the Senate a report that includes information relating to the following:

 The staffing plan (including permanent and temporary staff) for the Office.

 The funding level provided to the Office for the Office, together with a justification relating to such level.

 The status of filling the position of head of the Office.

 The rank and title granted to the head of the Office, together with a justification relating to such decision and an analysis of whether the rank and title of Ambassador-at-Large is required to fulfill the duties of the Office.